-The newer versions of Android give you a more granular control over the access and permission an individual app can have.
+The newer versions of Android give you more granular control over the access and permission an individual app can have.
 This is vital because many applications were (are) abusing the system permissions.
 Download a weather app and it will ask to access your call logs as if that has anything to do with the weather.

 Why am I talking about Android app permissions?
 Because that is something you could relate with this application’s functioning.